Creating brand ideas that travel across culture, commerce, and technology

 The businesses that garnered the most cheers received special tools from Google to establish an online presence quickly and affordably.
 Cheering also let them know there were customers waiting for them online.
 Additionally, the top-cheered businesses enjoyed free publicity and ad space on social network community sites, enhancing their visibility and customer reach.
 We set out at the same time to create awareness of the Google Cheer program and to provide the right tools to businesses.

-For Build the Bench, a nonprofit empowering Black entrepreneurs in local governance, I helped craft their brand voice and identity through targeted social ideas, content and campaigns that we called “We Represent”.
-By highlighting the organization's mission, we contributed to its impact, fostering community and empowerment.
+For Build the Bench, a nonprofit empowering Black entrepreneurs in local governance, I crafted the brand voice and identity through social ideas, content, and campaigns we called "We Represent," amplifying the organization's mission and its impact.

 The Concern Corp is a charity that helps natural disasters around the world with the precision of a military operation.
 We captured their tough intensity and also built the idea of an actual Amazon marketplace of good goods for humanity.
 It’s called “We-commerce’